-On a flight back from Bhopal, our friend, Manish said that I should put a Google alert on myself.
+On a flight back from Bhopal, a friend said that I should put a Google alert on myself.
 A few weeks ago, I did, and have been getting a whole bunch of stuff about me that I wouldn’t have known or seen.

 I am posting these two here because they have a nice blog design and great recipes.

 The Hungry Ninja.
 Hmmm, I feel I should say something instead of baldly (mottayaa) posting the link.
 Maybe just do an excerpt?
 Here goes….

 “HOW had I been cooking/eating/reading this long and not devoured Monsoon Diary, by Shoba Narayan?
 It seems unthinkable now that I have read it cover to cover in about a day (the 20 inches of snow outside helped me a little).

 Her colorful, scrumptious prose prompted me to venture outside even in these Hoth-like conditions to go to the store and pick up a head of cabbage to make some tasty Bandh Gobhi Achar, or cabbage pickles.
 Even if the recipe itself isn’t one of the ones Narayan includes in her book, the flavors she mentions over and over: turmeric, coriander, mustard seed, fenugreek, and chiles were enough to make me salivate for some Indian cuisine.
 Plus, I needed something spicy to kick me out of these winter doldrums.”
 And then the recipe is posted.

 And to the equally imaginative Thirsty Pig.
 Also an excerpt.